THE YACHT

 The Propulsion

 The main engine is a Perkins 4.236M four-cylinder four-stroke marine diesel, rated 77,5 hp at 2.500 RPM, installed in 1987, on flexible mountings with Borg Warner Velvet Drive hydraulic reverse gear, reduction 2,1:1.
-The engine received a complete over-haul in New Zealand in the spring of 2007.
+The engine received a complete professional over-haul in New Zealand in the spring of 2007.
+In connection with repainting of some of the engine room, the transmission was taken apart and inspected 11/ 2013.

 The propeller

 shaft is made of corrosion resistant Aquamet 22 steel with rigid shaft coupling, both renewed in 2001.
 The stuffing box is flexibly supported by hose connection to the stern tube.
 The outboard end of the shaft is supported through a cutlass bearing by a strut.
-The shaft is offset 7º from the longitudinal center line to allow easy withdrawal past the rudder skeg.
+The shaft is offset 7º from the longitudinal centre line to allow easy withdrawal past the rudder skeg.
 The fixed three-blade, left handed propeller’s diameter is 22 inches, with a pitch of 13.96.
 When sailing the shaft is locked by a hydraulic break to prevent turning.
+The propeller and shaft were last taken out for inspection and service in 2013.

 The fuel